-The power of real-time data is unleashed with Open ERP.
-USA Odoo’s Open ERP’s data management capabilities, when seamlessly integrated, drive and connect enterprise resources with best-of-class analysis platforms.
+The power of real-time data is unleashed with Odoo ERP.
+USA Odoo’s open source ERP data management capabilities, when seamlessly integrated, drive and connect enterprise resources with best-of-class analysis platforms.

 The USA Odoo community has devised a number of tools that manage Data Integration.
 Odoo provides an open API, and shares freely through a number of standard web service protocols.
 Click here for advanced details.

 For the purposes of this white paper, we will offer several options.
 To determine the best approach, we would need to understand more about the “Data Lake” and if there is a proposed enterprise solution, such as Hadoop or an Enterprise Services Bus in the works.

 In this case, we are relying the Hadoop ecosystem to do the heavy lifting, and provide tools that will talk to USA Odoo’s underlying PostgreSQL database.
 The Hadoop tool for this is Sqoop, and it uses a JDBC connection to make the connection with USA Odoo.

 Any needed Extract, Transform, Load (ETL) activities would be done in Hadoop, using PIG scripting and processing.
 Hadoop (and the extended ecosystem) are made for this data storage, ETL and integration.